GenesisFR/HowToBecomeGoodAtShooters/README.md

 \- check if mobs limp when bleeding
 \- check if rushers from all factions have less HP than snipers
 \- enhance all faction sections with weak point information (https://www.reddit.com/r/thedivision/comments/fjmpxv/now_that_firefly_pathing_is_mostly_fixed_the, https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/basics/factions and https://www.reddit.com/r/thedivision/wiki/thedivision2/guides/endgame/wony_factions)
-\- test how high the surfaces you can roll off of can be
 \- test if dodge rolling right before being hit by an explosion skips the staggering animation
 \- test if Ravenous explosions are affected by OOCD
 \- test if shooting Warhounds weak points with the TAC-50 can instakill them (from u/XPS1647)